httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Creating a Signature {#sign}

+Creation of an HTTP message signature is a process that takes as its input the message and the requirements for the application.
+The output is a signature value and set of signature parameters that can be applied to the message.

 In order to create a signature, a signer MUST follow the following algorithm:

 1. The signer chooses an HTTP signature algorithm and key material for signing.
 The signer MUST choose key material that is appropriate